mathquill/mathquill/README.md

 [the latest tarball]: http://mathquill.com/downloads.html

 Now you can call `MathQuill.StaticMath()` or `MathQuill.MathField()`, which MathQuill-ify an HTML element and return an API object.
-If it has already been MathQuill-ified into the same kind, return the original API object (if different or not an HTML element, `null`).
-Always returns either an instance of itself, or `null`.
+If the element had already been MathQuill-ified into the same kind, return the original API object (if different kind or not an HTML element, `null`).
+Note that it always returns either an instance of itself, or `null`.

 ```js
 var staticMath = MathQuill.StaticMath(staticMathSpan);